kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 ###### Controller side configuration

-To configure the controller side, two additional files are available in the `kuka_external_control_sdk/iiqka_os2/krl/SensorInterface` directory:
+To configure the controller side, two additional files are available in the `kuka_external_control_sdk/krc_setup/iiqka_os2` directory:

-1. The `rsi_gpio_joint_pos.rsix` file offers an example of how to set up the different I/Os.
+1. The `RobotSensorInterface/Context/rsi_gpio_joint_pos.rsix` file offers an example of how to set up the different I/Os.
 For detailed instructions, please refer to the RSI manual on KUKA Xpert.
    - The file can be edited via RSI Visual in iiQWorks.Sim.
    - All I/Os should be connected to the inputs or outputs of the Ethernet RSI object.
-2. To run the GPIO example, a `rsi_gpio_example.src` file has been added.

-Since both iiQKA.OS2 and KSS systems uses the same message format, the Ethernet object's `xml` file can be found in the `kuka_external_control_sdk/kss/krl/SensorInterface` directory:

-1. The Ethernet RSI object requires the `rsi_gpio_ethernet.xml` configuration file.
+2. The Ethernet RSI object requires the `RobotSensorInterface/Ethernet_configuration/rsi_gpio_ethernet.xml` configuration file.
    - The `<SEND>` object contains all parameters that are sent to the client.
    - The `<RECEIVE>` object contains all the parameters that are received from the client.
    - To add a new I/O element the following parameters must be set: